MarkyMark1000/AWS_Django_MultiProject/1_SendEmailFromWebsite/README.md

 This method of creating an elastic beanstalk environment will create a load balanced environment by default, which can be expensive, so I suggest you change the configuration quickly.
 You may also wish to play around with what ec2 instances are used etc.

-### FURTHUR WORK

 ---

+### FURTHER WORK

+---

 This document was intended to be a start project that can be installed at a relatively low cost on AWS Lightsail or AWS Elastic Beanstalk.
-I have used these systems because you can avoid the use of Load Balancers, which are expensive and add very little benefit when you creating a test/trial site, however this project has lots of area's that could be improved.
+I have used these systems because you can avoid the use of Load Balancers, which are expensive and have very little benefit when you creating a test/trial site, however this project has lots of area's that could be improved.
 Some of these topics are mentioned below:

 ###### HTTPS